joshuainovero/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

-Visualize common pathfinding algorithms through dynamic animations using this application!
+Easily visualize popular pathfinding algorithms with this interactive tool!

 ## What is Pathfinding?

-In computer science, pathfinding refers to the process of finding the shortest or most efficient route between two points.
-Graphs are essential to pathfinding algorithms, serving as the environment through which we navigate.
-The type of algorithm used determines how the graph is traversed and how the shortest path is found.
+Pathfinding is a technique in computer science used to determine the most efficient route between two points, typically within a graph.
+A graph consists of nodes (points) and edges (connections between points), and different pathfinding algorithms are used to explore these connections in unique ways.

 ## How to Use

-### Setting the Starting and Target Nodes
+### Setting the Start and Target Nodes

-To reposition the starting node and target node from their default locations, simply right-click and drag them to your desired position on the board.
+To move the starting and target nodes, right-click on them and drag them to your desired location on the grid.

-### Adding and Deleting Walls
+### Adding and Removing Walls

-White tiles on the board are available for placing wall nodes.
-To delete a wall, right-click on any obstructed tile.
-If you’ve placed too many obstacles or created a maze, you can clear all walls with a button press.
+Click on any white tile to add a wall (obstacle) at that location.
+To remove a wall, simply right-click on it.
+If you need to clear multiple obstacles or reset the grid, use the "Clear Walls" button.

-### Choosing an Algorithm
+### Selecting an Algorithm

-The A* algorithm is selected by default.
-You can choose a different algorithm by clicking one of the boxes in the left panel.
+By default, the A* algorithm is selected.
+To explore other algorithms, click on the boxes in the left panel to switch between available options.

-### Visualize!
+### Start the Visualization

-Once you’ve set your configurations, press the "Visualize" button at the top-center of the screen to see the algorithm in action.
+Once you've configured your grid and selected an algorithm, press the "Visualize" button at the top-center of the screen to start the animation and see the algorithm in action.

 ## Available Algorithms

-- **A\* Search**: The A* algorithm extends the principles of Dijkstra’s shortest path algorithm by introducing a heuristic to prioritize which nodes to evaluate next.
-This makes it more efficient in finding the shortest path between two points.
+- **A\* Search**: A* is a popular pathfinding algorithm that extends Dijkstra’s algorithm by adding a heuristic, helping the search process prioritize certain nodes to reach the goal faster.

-- **Dijkstra's Algorithm**: Dijkstra’s algorithm finds the shortest path from a starting node to a target node in a weighted graph.
-It works by constructing a tree of shortest paths from the source node to all other points.
+- **Dijkstra’s Algorithm**: Dijkstra’s algorithm guarantees the shortest path in a weighted graph by exploring nodes in order of increasing distance from the starting node.

-- **Breadth-First Search**: BFS is a fundamental graph traversal algorithm that explores all neighboring nodes at the present depth before moving on to nodes at the next depth level.
-It only works on unweighted graphs.
+- **Breadth-First Search (BFS)**: BFS explores nodes layer by layer, starting from the source and visiting all neighboring nodes before moving outward.
+It is only applicable to unweighted graphs.

-- **Depth-First Search**: DFS explores as far as possible along a path before backtracking.
-While it is fast for some cases, it is not optimal for finding the shortest path and works only on unweighted graphs.
+- **Depth-First Search (DFS)**: DFS explores as far down a branch as possible before backtracking.
+While useful in some cases, it is not ideal for finding the shortest path and works only for unweighted graphs.

-## Maze Algorithms
+## Maze Generation Algorithm

-- **Recursive Backtracker**: A randomized version of the depth-first search algorithm, generating a perfect maze with no inaccessible areas or loops.
+- **Recursive Backtracker**: This algorithm uses a randomized version of depth-first search to generate mazes.
+The result is a perfect maze with no loops or inaccessible areas.